shashikumarraja/naughty_string_validator_python/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-naughty-string-validator-python could always use more documentation, whether as part of the
+naughty_string_validator_python could always use more documentation, whether as part of the
-official naughty-string-validator-python docs, in docstrings, or even on the web in blog posts,
+official naughty_string_validator_python docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/shashikumarraja/naughty-string-validator-python/issues.
+The best way to send feedback is to file an issue at https://github.com/shashikumarraja/naughty_string_validator_python/issues.

 If you are proposing a feature: